roddhjav/apparmor.d/docs/development/directives.md

 ## Exec

 The `exec` directive is useful to allow executing transitions to a profile without having to manage the possible long list of profile attachments (it varies depending on the distribution).
-The directives parse and resolve the attachment variable (`@{exec_path}`) of the target profile and includes it in the current profile.
+The directive parses and resolves the attachment variable (`@{exec_path}`) of the target profile and includes it in the current profile.

 **Format**